Superfatting In Soap Making:

-Some of the more common terms used in homemade soap making are water discountingtrace, and gel phase.
-However, the term superfatting can also be a real head scratcher for first-time soapers.
+Some of the more common terms used in homemade soap making are water discounting, trace, and gel phase.
+What about superfatting in soap making?

 In an effort to help explain superfatting, let’s break it down in terms of what exactly happens as soap is being made.
 Once your oils and/or butters are mixed together with your lye solution, the saponification process begins.
 Meaning, that the chemical process of your lye and your oils and/or butters has begun.